The Definitive Guide to Collagen Synthesis: What It Is, Why It Matters, and How to Increase It Naturally

 Collagen synthesis doesn’t just matter during the 6-12 weeks you’re recovering from a sprain, strain or tendinopathy (tendinitis).
 It dictates the strength and resilience of your joint tissues for a lifetime.

-Interestingly, most of what we know about collagen synthesis comes from in-vitro studies (performed on cells in test tubes) and the meat industry, believe it or not.
+Interestingly, much of what we know about collagen synthesis comes from in-vitro studies (performed on cells in test tubes) and the meat industry, believe it or not.

 This is good and bad.